contextablemark/facebook-messenger-agui-client/apps/messenger-webhook/README.md

 ```

 ## Next Steps

+> ℹ️ The gateway now consumes the official AG-UI SDK packages directly so contributors stay aligned with the upstream protocol contracts.
+The dispatcher defers to the SDK's canonical request builders and event handlers to remain protocol-compliant.

 1. Validate the AG-UI streaming response handling and surface actionable status/log events to Messenger clients.
 2. Build slash command handling and outbound Send API flows that leverage the session store scaffolding.